I get it. You’re a coach and you lead an ultra busy life.

 When your daily routine happens on a whim, trouble arises.
 You can’t have a day filled with attending to whatever happens to be in front of you at any given moment (the ding of a text message, the phone ringing).

 Your daily routine needs to be pre-planned.
 You need to figure out what you need to do and when to do each of your tasks, quickly, effectively and for maximum results with minimum effort.
 Creating this type of daily routine involves mastering an art and a subtle science.
+A daily planner can help you manage your time more effectively.
+It allows you to organize your daily activities into a smooth and efficient schedule."

 Yes, curve balls will undoubtedly come your way.
 You will get thrown off your routine.
 That’s just the way life is.